jfvilas/react-file-manager/frontend/README.md

 export default App;
 ```

+## Typescript Usage
+If you plan to user react-file-manager in a Typescript project, you can add type management by adding a `.d.ts` file.
+What follows is a sample file, but you can donwload a full module declaaration file (here)[https://raw.github.com].

 ## 📂 File Structure

 The `files` prop accepts an array of objects, where each object represents a file or folder.
 You can